 - Hang curtains high and wide.
 If you hang them about 8-12 inches above the window frame and extend about 6 inches on either side of the width of the frame, it gives the appearance of larger windows.

 - Buy them long enough.
 Make sure you buy them long enough to account for hanging them above the window frame.
 A few inches pooled on the floor at the bottom is good – high-water curtains – not so much.
 However, if you find the perfect curtains and they are just a tad too short, you can always hang them with curtain clips – this will give you a few more inches to work with.

 - Dropcloths make beautiful curtains!
 Check this one out – 9×12 for less than $20 bucks!
 If you have a small window, you can cut this in half, buy some curtain clips and done!
 I made some for our living room and loved them, but beware.
 I took them down to wash and they frayed terribly where I cut them and they shrunk – I should’ve done a little more research before washing.

 - And here’s a little handy tip – if your rod is long enough, but still wants to droop a little in the middle when it’s extended, you can push a toothpick into each end where it joins together.
 This will give it a little extra support from the weight of the curtains.

-There are tons of curtain choices for every budget and it really does instantly change the look of a room.
+There are tons of modern farmhouse curtains for every budget and it really does instantly change the look of a room.